hadronized/strongly-typed-thoughts.net/media/blog/async_warmy_prequel.md

 # Synchronous versus asynchronous

 What does it mean to have a *synchronous* computation?
 What does it mean to have an *asynchronous* one?
-You might find it funny, but a lot of people are still confused at the exact definition, so I’ll try to give you more hindsight.
+You might find it funny, but a lot of people are still confused with the exact definition, so I’ll try to give you more hindsight.

 We talk about a *synchronous* task when we have to wait for it to finish before moving on to another task.
 We have to wait until its completion to get the control flow back and call other functions.
-We often talk about *blocking computations*, because you cannot do anything else while that computation is running.
+We often talk about *blocking computations*, because you cannot do anything else while that computation is running – at least on the thread this computation is running on.

 We talk about an *asynchronous* task when you can get the control flow back without having to wait for the task to finish.
-However, that doesn’t necessarily mean that the task is being executed in parallel or concurrently.
+However, **that doesn’t necessarily mean that the task is being executed in parallel or concurrently**.
 At some extent, you could easily label [generators] as *asynchronous primitives*, and this is what actually happens in `async / await` code: you give back the control flow to the caller and the callee execution gets re-scheduled later.
 Hence, this is asynchronous programming, yet the scheduling execution could be implemented on a single thread – hence no parallel nor concurrency actually happen.
-Another example is when you perform a HTTP request: you can send the request and instead of blocking until the response arrives, you can give the control back, do something else, and then, at some time, handles the response.
+Another example is when you perform a HTTP request: you can send the request and instead of blocking until the response arrive, you can give the control back, do something else, and then, at some time, handle the response.
 You don’t need parallelism to do this: you need asynchronous programming.

 > Note: a generalization of a generator is a [coroutine], which hands the control flow back to